learnbyexample/learn_js_regexp/js_regexp.md

 ## Book version

-1.0
+1.5

 See [Version_changes.md](https://github.com/learnbyexample/learn_js_regexp/blob/master/Version_changes.md) to track changes across book versions.

 # What's so special about Regular Expressions?

 Regular Expressions is a versatile tool for text processing.
-You'll find them included in standard library of most programming languages that are used for scripting purposes.
+You'll find them included in the standard library of most programming languages that are used for scripting purposes.
 If not, you can usually find a third-party library.
 Syntax and features of regular expressions vary from language to language.
 JavaScript's syntax is similar to that of Perl language, but there are significant feature differences.

 The [String object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) in JavaScript supports variety of methods to deal with text.
 So, what's so special about regular expressions and why would you need it?
 For learning and understanding purposes, one can view regular expressions as a mini programming language in itself, specialized for text processing.
 Parts of a regular expression can be saved for future use, analogous to variables.
 There are ways to perform AND, OR, NOT conditionals.
 Operations similar to range and repetition and so on.